FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Unweighted Coverage Functions in the Value Oracle Model

-Although we do not have access to the actual sets of points covered by any element, we show (in Lemma~\ref{lem:point-queries}) that we can determine whether 2 elements $a$ and $b$ cover the same subset of points in $\points(x)$, and whether they cover no other points in common outside of $\points(x)$ using only queries to the value oracle for $f$.
-When a new element $e$ arrives in the stream, the algorithm first checks if $f(e) \geq z$.
+In the value oracle mode, we do not have access to the actual sets of points covered by any element.
+We show (in Lemma~\ref{lem:point-queries}) that given elements $a,b,x \in X$, we can determine whether $a$ and $b$ cover the same subset of points in $\points(x)$, and whether they cover no other points in common outside of $\points(x)$ using only queries to the value oracle for $f$.
+When a new element $e$ arrives in the stream, we then first check if $f(e) \geq z$.
 If this is the case, then we can simply return $\{e\}$ as a kernel for the problem.
-Otherwise, the algorithm will update the tree corresponding to $f(e)$ as follows.
-First, we find a node $\nn$ in the tree so that both $e$ and each element in $\all(\nn)$ cover some common set of points in $\points(\parent(\nn))$ and have no other points in common.
-This is accomplished by the recursive procedure $\FindNode(e,\nn)$, which either returns a suitable node or creates a new child of some node in the tree.
-We give the necessary properties of this procedure in Lemma~\ref{lem:find-node}.
-Once we have an appropriate such node $\nn$, we iteratively attempt to add $e$ into each joint $z$-representative set $R_j$ stored in this node, stopping as soon as we succeed.
-This is accomplished by the procedure $\ProcessElem(e,\nn)$.
-In Lemma~\ref{lem:invariants}, we give several invariants that are maintained by our algorithm.
-In particular, all elements stored in the joint $z$-representative sets of any node have the desired properties (with respect to the points they cover), that all the joint $z$-representative sets $R_j$ at a node are disjoint, and that once an element is stored in some set $R_j$ it is never removed from this set later (and so also remains in the associated tree).
-At the end of the procedure, we return the union of all the joint $z$-representative sets stored at all the nodes of all the trees.
+Otherwise, algorithm will update the tree corresponding to $f(e)$ as follows.
+First, we find a node $\nn$ in the tree so that both $e$ and each element in $\all(\nn)$ cover some common set of points in $\points(\parent(\nn))$ and have no other points in common (note that this common set of points in $\parent(\nn)$ corresponds to the set $\pA$ in our previous discussion).
+Starting with $\nn$ as the root node $\nn_{f(e)}$ of the tree corresponding to $f(e)$, we test if this is the case.
+If not, there must be some element $r \in \all(\nn)$ so that $\points(e) \setminus \points(\parent(\nn))$ and $\points(r) \setminus \points(\parent(\nn))$ are not disjoint.
+We then descend the tree and recursively test whether our desired property holds for $e$ at each child node $\nn'$ associated with $r$.
+This is accomplished by the procedure $\FindNode(e,\nn)$, which ultimately either returns a suitable node in which $e$ should be stored or creates a new child of some node in the tree.
+In Lemma~\ref{lem:find-node}, we show that the node ultimately returned by this procedure indeed satisfies the required analogues of our intuitive properties (a)--(c) from Section~\ref{sec:intu-behind-data}.